-I have head that residents are only being offered alternative homes that are rated “requires improvement” or “inadequate” by the Care Quality Commission (CQC).
+I have heard that residents are only being offered alternative homes that are rated “requires improvement” or “inadequate” by the Care Quality Commission (CQC).

 This is not true.
 Sixteen alternative homes have been offered, six of these are rated as “requires improvement” and 10 are rated as “good”.